alankrantas/alankrantas/notes/investigations.md

 Right to appoint or remove directors
 ```

+Qin's correspondence address is the same as EBC UK.
+It's not exactly clear if Qun remains a person with significant control directly to EBC UK.

 Huazheng Qin had published at least two papers: "Self-Adaptive Cloud Pricing Strategies with Markov Prediction and Data Mining Method" (2012) and "A Graph-based Recommendation across Heterogeneous Domains" (2015).
 Qin is also the director of **EBC Tech LTD.** or **EBC Tech Limited**.
 (May 2020, CR No. 2944304), located in Hong Kong, which describes itself as "a technology enterprise specializing in application software customization development and data mining."

-EBC Tech LTD.'s website shares a similar logo to EBC Financial Group on its website, and the Forex trading speed is indeed one of the obvious strong suit of the latter.
-Very possible that EBC Tech Limited built the Forex system used by EBC Financial Group.
+EBC Tech LTD.'s website shares a similar logo to EBC Financial Group on its website, and the Forex trading speed is indeed one of the strong suit of the latter.
+Very possibly that EBC Tech Limited built the Forex system used by EBC Financial Group.

-Interestingly, a lof of press releases (with multiple Asian language versions) from EBC Financial Group - especially on EIN Presswire - include a line states **"NEWS PROVIDED BY EBC Tech Limited"**.
+More interestingly, a lof of press releases (with multiple Asian language versions) from EBC Financial Group - especially on EIN Presswire - include a line states **"NEWS PROVIDED BY EBC Tech Limited"**.

 In some of the press releases, one Douglas Chew, the Global Public Relations Lead, also have contact information as follows (with a Chinese-based email address and a Malaysia-based phone number):